5418065shuunki/shuunki.github.io/index.md

 # Survive as long as you can

-You can find our game [on GitHub](https://github.com/5418052ou/Game) to play.
+You can download and play our game [on GitHub](https://github.com/5418052ou/Game).

 ## 概要